+To amend a previously filed Form IT-203-S, complete a new Form IT-203-S using the corrected information and mark an X in the Amended return box.
+You must also complete a new Form IT-203-S-ATT.
 An amended group return must be filed if an amended federal return is filed by the S corporation, or if a federal audit of the S corporation changes any of the S corporation items of income, gain, loss, or deduction reported on the original group return.
 An amended group return must be filed within 90 days of the date the federal amended S corporation return is filed or, in the case of a federal audit, within 90 days after the final determination of the change.
-Attach a copy of the federal report of examination changes and a signed statement by the group agent indicating that the S corporation concedes the federal audit changes.
-If the S corporation does not concede the federal audit changes, attach a signed statement explaining why.
+Also submit a copy of the federal report of examination changes and a signed statement by the group agent indicating that the S corporation concedes the federal audit changes.
+If the S corporation does not concede the federal audit changes, submit a signed statement explaining why.